sea-bass/pyrobosim/docs/source/usage/basic_usage.rst

     ros2 run pyrobosim_ros demo.py

-In a separate Terminal, you can send an aaction goal with a task plan or a single action:
+In a separate Terminal, you can send an action goal with a task plan or a single action:

 ::